Free Web Site - Free Web Space and Site Hosting - Web Hosting - Internet Store and Ecommerce Solution Provider - High Speed Internet

 Major Record labels and new, independent labels are also re-issuing classic West Coast Chicano Rock & Roll on CD, as a new generation steps up to the plate and represents, enjoying the "Souldies" of yesterday.

-"Old school" is just another word for 1980's-90's post-disco music that didn't go anywhere else, as the latest generation found themselves hitting their 30's and they too, didn't want to stop dancing or enjoying music of their day...and doesn't compare to the original sound and REAL talent that didn't need echo chambers, clap machines, voice overs, smoke machines, sexually enhanced videos, cheap East coast accents,and synthesized percussion, despite a faux market for it.
+"Old school" to me is just another word for 1980's-90's post-disco, early rap music that didn't go anywhere else on a large scale, as the latest generation found themselves hitting their 30's and they too, didn't want to stop dancing or enjoying music of their day...and doesn't compare to the original sound and REAL talent that didn't need echo chambers, clap machines, voice overs, smoke machines, sexually enhanced videos, cheap East coast accents,and synthesized percussion, despite a faux market for it.

-Thus, is this site dedicated to the many artists that made this music, and fans that help keep this music alive as an art form....may it live forever!
+Thus, is this site dedicated to the many artists that made this music original, and fans that help keep this music alive as an art form....may it live forever!

 East L.A.
 Revue Radio's Steven Chavez, DJ Roberto "El Betoman" Tijerina, TIERRA singer Steve Salas, and the Hitman himself, Frankie Firme WWW.eastLArevue.com